Submitting a Study

 Studies that are deemed ‘minimal risk’ may be eligible for delegated review.
 Minimal risk research is research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research.

 HREBA has adopted a proportionate approach to research ethics review in which the level of review is determined by the level of risk presented by the research.
 The lower the level of risk is, the lower the level of scrutiny (delegated review) and the higher the level of risk, the higher the level of scrutiny (full board review).
-For more information, please refer to SOP 401: Delegated Review.
+For more information, please refer to HREBA Standard Operating Procedure (SOP) 401: Delegated Review.

 Naming documents in IRISS

-It is important to note that how you name and date your documents in IRISS is how they will be listed in the approval letter.
-Do not add the version number and/or date as part of the name of the document, or it will show twice in the approval letter.
+It is important to note that how you name and date your documents in IRISS is how they will be listed in the approval certificate.
+Do not add the version number and / or date as part of the document name, or it will show twice in the approval letter.

 Waiver of consent